In this very first episode, we will be talking about living a life of less regret. I cannot think of any better way to kickstart GetCoached360.

 Yeah, that make sense.
 Not that we want to promote it, but what is the app that you currently are using?

 Sure.
 I’m on iOS and I use an app called ATracker Pro.

 Yeah.
 And then one of the reasons I like it, obviously it’s got a home screen widget, but it also syncs to my calendar so I can have in my Google Calendar the history of how I’ve spent my time.

 Right?
 And there was something else.
 Oh, it ties in nicely with Siri shortcuts, too, if you want to use even faster methods.

 Chris Ippolito 45:07

 Yeah, something I really want to explore more.
-Because as soon as that launched in the last update, I was like, “Oh, this is cool.”
-But I’ve not spent enough time on it to learn it.
+As soon as that launched in the last update, I was like, “Oh, this is cool,” but I’ve not spent enough time on it to learn it.
 In fact, I just want somebody to show me some cool shortcuts, because it’s not that important to me.

 Allen Funston 45:23

 No. No, it isn’t.
 Although that’s the thing, start with what you want to do and why and you’ve got this new direction.
 I know you’ve been super busy with fatherhood and all this change, but the clearer you are on all of that, that’s when applying technology makes sense, right?
 Is to help you do what you inherently want better, as opposed to technology being an end unto itself.